(A pdf version of this policy is available for download here)

 Books of Condolence

-The provision of ‘Books of Condolence’ will remain within the power of Cornwall Council
+The provision of ‘Books of Condolence’ will remain within the power of Cornwall Council.

 Parish Council Website

-A black homepage, featuring a picture of the deceased, their birth and death dates and links to the main website and further information will be added to the Parish Council website until 08.00am on the morning following the funeral.
+The Clerk will liaise with the website provider to ensure a black homepage, featuring a picture of the deceased, their birth and death dates and links to the main website and further information will be added to the Parish Council website until 08.00am on the morning following the funeral.
 A message from the Chairman will be included.

 Floral Tributes